 The upstream must be Azure Web App or Azure Function.

-The Azure Web PubSub Service service must be on the Standard tier.
+The Azure Web PubSub Service service must be on the Standard or Premium tier.

 The Azure Web App or Azure Function must be on certain SKUs.
 See Use Private Endpoints for Azure Web App.

 Private endpoints of secured resources that are created through Azure Web PubSub Service APIs are referred to as shared private link resources.
 This term is used because you're "sharing" access to a resource, such as an Azure Function that has been integrated with the Azure Private Link service.
 These private endpoints are created inside Azure Web PubSub Service execution environment and aren't directly visible to you.

 The examples in this article are based on the following assumptions:

 - The resource ID of this Azure Web PubSub Service is _/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/contoso/providers/Microsoft.SignalRService/webPubSub/contoso-webpubsub.

 - The resource ID of upstream Azure Function is _/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/contoso/providers/Microsoft.Web/sites/contoso-func.

 The rest of the examples show how the contoso-webpubsub service can be configured so that its upstream calls to function go through a private endpoint rather than public network.

 Step 1: Create a shared private link resource to the function